TheCodeAddiction/ethical-hacking/README.md

   		- The gateway will overwrite their ARP table switching the targets MAC addr, with out MAC addrs.
 Routing all traffic intedned to the target, to us.

   ### How To Use It
-    - To be able to be Man in the middle, we need to allow data to flow through our system with port forwarding(Linux). echo 1 > /proc/sys/net/ipv4/ip_forward
+- To be able to be Man in the middle, we need to allow data to flow through our system with port forwarding(Linux).
+<code>echo 1 > /proc/sys/net/ipv4/ip_forward</code>
 - To run the code use the main() function.
 This takes two inputs, a target_ip and spoof_ip.
 The target IP is the IP of our target.
 The spoof IP is the IP of the gateway that we are pretending to be.

   ### TO-DO
 - Target IP and spoof IP needs to be inputs not hardcoded.

 ## Packet Sniffer